Reproducing kernel Hilbert space compactification of unitary evolution groups: Main results

 \end{cor}

-\begin{rk*} The function $e^{tW_\tau} f_\epsilon$ lies in $\RKHS_\tau$, and is therefore a continuous function which we employ as a predictor for the evolution of the observable $f$ under $U^t$.
-Corollary \ref{thm:predic} suggests that to obtain this predictor, we first regularize $f$ by approximating it by a function $f_\epsilon \in \RKHS_\infty$, and then invoke the functional calculus for the compact operator $\KVKst_\tau$ to evolve $f_{\epsilon}$ as an approximation of $U^tf$.
+\begin{rk*} The function $e^{tW_\tau} f_\epsilon$ lies in $\RKHS_\tau$, and is therefore a continuous function which we employ to predict the evolution of the observable $f$ under $U^t$.
+Corollary \ref{thm:predic} suggests that to obtain this function, we first regularize $f$ by approximating it by a function $f_\epsilon \in \RKHS_\infty$, and then invoke the functional calculus for the compact operator $\KVKst_\tau$ to evolve $f_{\epsilon}$ as an approximation of $U^tf$.
 Note that analogous error bounds to that in Corollary~\ref{thm:predic} can be obtained for operator-valued functions $Z(V)$ of the generator other than the exponential functions, $ Z(V) = e^{tV} = U^t$.
-A constructive procedure for obtaining the predictor in a data-driven setting will be described in Section \ref{sect:numerics}. \end{rk*}
+A constructive procedure for obtaining the forecast function in a data-driven setting will be described in Section \ref{sect:numerics}. \end{rk*}